Multi-person 3D pose estimation from unlabelled data: Method

-\begin{itemize} \item A binary value indicating if the keypoint has been detected. \item The pixel coordinates if the keypoint is visible (2 zeros otherwise). \item A value within the range $[0, 1]$ indicating the certainty of the detection of the keypoint (zero if the keypoint is not visible) \item Six elements encoding the 3D line passing through the origin of the camera and the keypoint (image plane coordinates) in the world frame of reference.
-The line is represented by a point and a direction vector. \end{itemize}
+Each node (\textit{detection} or \textit{match}) is represented with a feature vector ($x$) with $N_k \times N_c \times 10 + 2$ elements, where $N_k$ and $N_c$ are the number of keypoints and cameras, respectively.
+Two of these elements denote a binary 1-hot encoding indicating if the node is a \textit{detection} or a \textit{match}.
+In the case of a \textit{match} node, all other dimensions are fixed to zero.
+In the case of a \textit{detection} node there is a 10-dimensional tuple for each camera-keypoint combination, each of which consists of: \begin{itemize} \item a flag indicating if the keypoint has been detected, \item the pixel coordinates if the keypoint is visible (2 zeros otherwise), \item a value within the range [0, 1] indicating the certainty of the detection of the keypoint (zero if the keypoint is not visible), \item six elements encoding the 3D line passing through the origin of the camera and the keypoint (image plane coordinates) in the global frame of reference (specified as a 3D point and a 3D direction vector). \end{itemize}

-The two additional elements of the feature vectors are two one-hot encoding features that encode the node type (\textit{head} or \textit{edge}).
-For \textit{edge} nodes all the features are set to $0$ except the one representing the corresponding type of node.
-For \textit{head} nodes, beside the node type, only the features corresponding to the associated view are filled and the remaining ones are set to $0$.